ziginfo/OpenStageControl-Layouts/AbletonLiveOSC/README.md

 #### The actual Version of my layout is  v1.2
 But it is still "work-in-progress" and I'll try to get it better and richer in the future... some features are still missing or "in work" !

-Some basic css-rules are written directly into the layout for color rendering etc... but consider that it'll be better to load a specific css-file (the live.css is what I wrote and use for me !!)
+Some basic css-rules are written directly into the layout for color rendering etc... but consider that it'll be better to load a specific css-file (the **'live.css'** file is what I wrote and use for me !!)

 Scenes can  be played from the OSC-LaunchPad with the new function "Fire Scenes" and also from the Virtual-MIDI-Launchpad !